 In addition to completing all the courses required for a certificate or degree program, all

 - Candidates for graduate degrees must fulfill the specific requirements of their curricula with a cumulative grade point average of 3.0 or higher.
 Professional programs vary; see specific program requirements.

 - Master’s degrees: The minimum number of semester credit hours required for a master’s degree is 30 credits over the bachelor’s degree.
 Some programs, however, require more.
 Students must complete all required courses in addition to this minimum credit hour requirement.
 See program requirements for specifics.

 - Doctoral degrees: The minimum number of credit hours for a doctoral degree is 30 semester hours over the master’s degree (or 60 credits over the bachelor’s degree).
 Some programs, however, require more.
 See program requirements for specifics.

-- Candidates for most master’s degrees must earn a minimum of 21 semester hours at Shenandoah University.
+- Candidates for master’s degrees must earn a minimum of one-third of their degree credits at Shenandoah University.
 Most doctoral programs require a minimum of 45 semester hours earned at SU.
 The certificate residency minimum requirement is one half of the credits of the certificate program or 30 credit hours, whichever is less.
 Schools may raise these requirements.
 Students should refer to the individual school or division sections of the academic catalog for additional information.
 See program requirements for specifics.